upendrasinghc87/Ecommerce-Purchase-Prediction-ML/README.md

-E-Commerce Purchase Prediction using Machine Learning
+# E-Commerce Purchase Prediction using Machine Learning

 This project predicts whether a user will make a purchase based on their behavior on an e-commerce platform.

+## 📊 Features
+- Data preprocessing
+- Handling missing values
-Model Used: Logistic Regression
+- Logistic Regression model
+- Class imbalance handling
+- Evaluation using accuracy, confusion matrix, and classification report

+## 📈 Results
-Accuracy: 98.1%
+- Accuracy: 98.1%

-The model was improved using class balancing techniques to handle imbalanced data.
+## 🧠 Conclusion
+The model performs well in predicting purchase behavior and can help businesses identify potential customers.